ekstroem/dataReporter/README.md

 is needed for creating pdf reports.

-### Using reporteR interactively
+### Using dataReporter interactively

-The reporteR package can also be used interactively by running checks for the individual variables or for all variables in the dataset
+The dataReporter package can also be used interactively by running checks for the individual variables or for all variables in the dataset

 ```{r}